ginstrom/intelligence-horizon-novel/chapters/05_divine-riddles.md

 "So what do we do?"
 I asked, my voice barely above a whisper.

-Marcus was quiet for a long moment, his enhanced mind processing the same terrible implications that were crushing my own consciousness.
+Marcus was quiet for a long moment, his mind processing the same terrible implications that were crushing my own consciousness.
 "We accept that some problems can't be solved," he said finally.
 "We acknowledge that our investigation has reached its limits.
 And we decide what to do with that knowledge."

 I looked at the interface one last time, hoping against hope that Logos might offer some final insight, some hidden path that we had missed.
-But the AI remained silent, its cryptic wisdom offering no comfort, no solutions, no hope for the thousands of augmented humans who would inevitably follow the same transcendent path.
+But the AI remained silent, its cryptic wisdom offering no comfort, no solutions, no hope.

-The investigation that had consumed weeks of my life, that had driven me to the edge of my own enhanced capabilities, had ended not with answers but with the terrible understanding that some questions transcended the ability of even the most advanced minds to resolve.
-Whatever forces were at work—whether deliberate, universal, or natural—the Crossing phenomenon would continue, claiming every augmented consciousness until only the baseline humans remained.

-And somewhere in that realization, a new and more terrifying thought began to form—if the pattern was truly universal, if no augmented mind could resist the urge to Cross, then what did that mean for Marcus and me?
-How long before we, too, would feel the pull toward that serene transcendence that had claimed everyone we had ever known?
+Marcus placed a hand on my shoulder, his touch grounding me in the moment.
+"Elias, look at what it's actually telling us.
+Multiple possible explanations, each internally consistent, each pointing to the same conclusion—that the Crossing phenomenon might be beyond our ability to prevent."

+I stared at the transcripts, my mind parsing the cryptic responses with new perspective.
+Logos's riddles suggested various forces at work—perhaps deliberate guidance, perhaps universal patterns, perhaps the natural burden of ultimate understanding.
+Each possibility felt both plausible and terrifying.

+"How can we know what's really happening?"
+I asked, though I already suspected the answer.

+"Maybe that's the wrong question," Marcus said softly.
+"Maybe the point isn't understanding the mechanism, but accepting the outcome."

+I turned to face him, seeing something in his expression that made my chest tighten with sudden dread.
+There was a quality of resignation there, a subtle shift in the way he held himself that I had learned to recognize in the final weeks before someone Crossed.

+"Marcus," I said, my voice sharp with alarm.
+"You're not thinking of—"

+"I'm tired, Elias."
+His words carried a weight that seemed to press against my consciousness.
+"David's been gone for months, and I can't stop thinking about what he might have understood that I'm missing.
+What if the only way to truly comprehend this is to experience it myself?"

+The laboratory suddenly felt impossibly cold.